 Creative writers from different disciplines (eg. comic book artists, blogger/vloggers, journalists, novelists, poets, game designers, musicians, playwrights, etc.) that want to re-examine storytelling from a screenwriter's perspective - often because screenwriting is famous for its succinctness and straightforwardness and they want to adopt those qualities in their writing.

 Absolute beginners who are merely curious and are looking for a new and fun creative outlet.

-As a student of this course, you will learn how to use a “centre-out” strategy starting with a carefully crafted central premise that will sell, how to choose the right genre and themes to develop your script, how to create a cast of characters that suit your unique story, proper structure, scene construction, dialogue, effective editing strategies and even the value in "pitching" a screenplay concept.
+As a student of this course, you will learn how to use a “centre-out” strategy starting with a carefully crafted central premise designed to sell, how to choose the right genre and themes to develop your script, how to create a cast of characters that suit your unique story, proper structure, scene construction, dialogue, effective editing strategies and even the value in "pitching" a screenplay concept.

-This March, 2019 run represents the first time The Fundamentals of Screenwriting has been significantly updated since it’s inception in 2013.
-The new course will provide you with a long list of the most practical and useful insights available.
-You will start by learning storytelling techniques that have been used successfully for thousands of years, then many of the latest tips and tricks shared by working professionals.
+The Fundamentals of Screenwriting will provide you with a long list of the most practical and useful insights available.
+You will start by learning storytelling techniques that have been used successfully for thousands of years, and many of the latest tips and tricks shared by working professionals.
 Most importantly, you’ll learn what to expect from the industry and how to make the process as easy and fun for you as possible.

 If you’ve always wanted to learn, or if you’re already writing, but want to elevate your skills, this course is for you!